Emergent Bell-Triplet State in Proton-Proton Scattering

-To some extent, the study of spin entanglement in nucleon-nucleon scattering dates back half a century to the pioneering nuclear Bell test \cite{LamehiRachti1976}, which used the spin-singlet state generated by low-energy proton-proton scattering.
-Yet, this seminal work stood as an isolated landmark for about thirty years until a second nuclear Bell test with proton singlet pairs was carried out in 2006 \cite{Sakai2006}.
-Recently, the direction has seen significant theoretical advances, with several studies investigating the spin entanglement properties of $np$, $nn$ and neutron-deuteron scattering using the full $\mathcal{S}$-matrix formalism \cite{Bai2023,Miller2023,Cavallin2025,Witala2025,Witala2025_2}.
-In contrast, a parallel comprehensive investigation for the $pp$ system remains lacking, creating a conspicuous gap in our understanding of spin entanglement across all nucleon-nucleon sectors.
+As one of the most fundamental processes in nuclear physics, nuclear scattering serves as a primary tool for probing nuclear forces and structure \cite{Epelbaum2008,Machleidt2011}.
+Interest in spin entanglement in this setting dates back to the pioneering nuclear Bell test \cite{LamehiRachti1976}, which exploited the spin-singlet state generated by low-energy proton-proton ($pp$) scattering.
+Owing to technical challenges, the field then entered a long hiatus, and a second Bell test using proton singlet pairs was not realized until 2006 \cite{Sakai2006}.
+More recently, this direction has seen substantial theoretical progress, with several studies investigating the spin entanglement properties of $np$, $nn$, and neutron-deuteron scattering using the full $\mathbb{S}$-matrix formalism \cite{Bai2023,Miller2023,Cavallin2025,Witala2025,Witala2025_2}.
+In contrast, a parallel comprehensive investigation for the $pp$ scattering---the experimentally most accessible two-nucleon channel---has remained incomplete, leaving a conspicuous gap in our understanding of spin entanglement across all nucleon-nucleon sectors.

-In this work, we investigate spin-entanglement generation in $pp$ scattering.
-For over two decades, high-precision nucleon-nucleon interaction models have successfully described differential cross-section data up to 350 MeV with $\chi^2/\text{dof}\sim1$ \cite{Stoks1993,Wiringa1995,Machleidt2001,Epelbaum2014,Entem2017}.
-This remarkable success might suggest that the physics of $pp$ scattering is fully understood.
-Here, we demonstrate that this conventional wisdom is incomplete.
-By analyzing quantum-information-inspired quantities such as entanglement measures, we find structural aspects of nuclear forces that are not captured by traditional scattering observables.
-Specifically, a previously unreported kinematic region is identified that hosts a nearly pure Bell-triplet state.
-We trace the dynamical origin of this state and discuss its applications for novel Bell tests and quantum logic operations, positioning nuclear scattering as a novel platform for quantum information science.
+In this work, we complement these efforts by focusing on $pp$ scattering and show that it reveals physics not exposed by conventional observables alone.
+Although modern interactions reproduce $pp$ differential cross sections up to $\sim 350$~MeV with $\chi^2/\mathrm{dof}\!\sim\!1$ \cite{Stoks1993,Wiringa1995,Machleidt2001,Epelbaum2014,Entem2017}, this apparent completeness does not extend to entanglement-sensitive structure.
+By adopting entanglement measures as quantum-information-inspired probes, we identify a unique, previously unreported kinematic region characterized by the emergence of a nearly pure Bell-triplet state.
+This window provides a new benchmark for constraining nucleon–nucleon interactions and a realistic venue for Bell-type tests.
+Moreover, by tracing the dynamical origin of this phenomenon, we find that the scattering amplitude effectively acts as a transition operator between Bell states, positioning nuclear scattering as a promising resource for quantum information processing.